Finding Trends in Software Research: Conclusions

-It must further be stressed that, the 11 topics presented here should not be ``set in stone'' as the only topics worthy of study in SE.
+It must further be stressed that, the topics reported here should not be ``set in stone'' as the only topics worthy of study in SE.
 Rather our goal is to report that (a)~text mining methods can detect large scale trends within our community; (b)~those topics change with time; so (c)~it is important to have automatic agents that can update our understanding of our community whenever new data arrives.

-An important feature of such agents is that they must be {\em trustworthy}.
-What we show here is that the LDADE method is a significant contributor to topic stability and hence the trustworthiness of this analysis.
+\begin{IEEEbiography}[{ }]{George Mathew} is a third year PhD Student of the Department of Computer Science at North Carolina State University.
+With industrial experience at Facebook, CrowdChat and Microsoft, Mr. Mathew explores automated program repair, multi-objective optimization and applied machine learning algorithms in software engineering.
+For more information on his research and interests, see \url{http://bigfatnoob.us} \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Amritanshu Agrawal} is a fourth year PhD Student of the Department of Computer Science at North Carolina State University, Raleigh, NC.
+His research involves defining better, and simpler, quality improvement operators for software analytics.
+He aims at providing better next generation AI software to software engineers by making them literate with AI.
+He has industrial experiences at IBM, Lucidworks and LexisNexis.
+For more, see \url{http://www.amritanshu.us}. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }] {Tim Menzies} (Ph.D., UNSW, 1995) is a full Professor in CS at NC State University, where he explores SE, data mining, AI, search-based SE, programming languages and open access science.
+He is the author of over 250 referred publications and was co-founder of the ROSE festivals and PROMISE conferences devoted to reproducible experiments in SE (\url{http://tiny.cc/seacraft}).
+Dr. Menzies does, or has, served, as associated editor of many journals: IEEE TSE, ACM TOSEM, Empirical Software Engineering, ASE Journal, Information Software Technology, IEEE Software, and the Software Quality Journal.
+For more, see \url{http://menzies.us}. \end{IEEEbiography}